Winter in Amsterdam

 In a city that is known for its culture, life is never boring.
 Whether you like to explore the rich history if Amsterdam or prefer a taste of the modern arts, we have just the thing(s) for you.

 The Amsterdam Light Festival puts the city literally in the spotlights during the dark winter months.
 From November 30 until January the 21st, the city sparkles with many light art installations.
 National and international artists created unique works of art for this famous Light Fest.
 The canals of Amsterdam form the enchanting background for the festival.
 Therefore, the Light Festival is best seen from the water in one of the many canal color cruises.
-This year, Royal Coster Diamonds co-created one of the light creations.

 The tulip is the national flower of the Netherlands.
 People from all over the world visit The Keukenhof to see these amazing tulips.
 However, January the 20th is the National Tulip Day in the Netherlands.
 This means that you can pick your own tulip in Amsterdam from the large pop-up garden situated at the Dam Square.